Jarimnark/front-balerion/README.md

 - After login successfully, there will be the popup occur 2 seconds before route to '/'.
 - There is the logout confirmation before execute the logout feature.
 - Animation for card.
 Hope this will smoother the user experience.
+- The login form includes validation, and any errors encountered are clearly displayed.